Take online degrees

 In the event a student has COVID-19 symptoms, known exposure to COVID-19, and/or a positive COVID-19 test result, they will be relocated to other housing as appropriate while being monitored by trained staff who will initiate contact tracing.

-*Students whose circumstances might prevent them from arriving on/before August 13 (or August 6 for select student athletes) will be subject to the same quarantine guidelines and expectations.
+*Students whose circumstances might prevent them from arriving on/before August 13 will be subject to the same quarantine guidelines and expectations.

-We expect to have more details in the weeks ahead about expectations for quarantine, options for temporary off-campus housing, and the return to campus check-in process.
+View instructions and resources for quarantine.
 Anyone returning to campus must receive approval to do so.
-At this time, we anticipate implementing COVID-19 testing and verifying date of U.S. entry on I-94 Forms.
-We will share information as it becomes available.
+At this time, we anticipate verifying date of U.S. entry on I-94 Forms.
+We will have more details in the weeks ahead about the return to campus check-in process and will share information as it becomes available.

 The International Center cannot advise on travel to countries other than the U.S. It is unclear how long the travel bans and other global travel restrictions will remain in effect for re-entry to the U.S. However, if you are considering traveling to another country before entering the U.S., do your research: Review travel restrictions for that country before making travel plans.
 Know that you must remain physically present outside of the country impacted by travel restrictions for 14 days or more before being permitted to enter the U.S. Finally, keep in mind that upon arrival in the U.S., you will be expected to complete a 14-day quarantine before being allowed back on campus.